314H/gerador_certificados/README.md

 ## Licença

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+Este projeto está sob a licença do MIT - Veja [LICENSE](LICENSE) para mais detalhes.